CivicActions/edscrapers/edscrapers/scrapers/README.md

 Crawler classes are essentially [Scrapy spiders](https://docs.scrapy.org/en/latest/topics/spiders.html).
 They have a unique `name` property that identifies them **and** directs the output to a specific folder.
+The `name` should be the same as the target/package in which the crawler is contained

 Every crawler class needs an `allowed_regex` property that determines which URLs are acceptable to parse in the navigation process.